-Fa apricot dippin in at 1% moistens and depth-defies.
+Fa apricot and fa pear dippin in at 1% moistens and depth-defies.

 Flv Moscato is a white grape that slaps your mouth for talkin back to it. .35% gives another layer of depth to the cherry.

-VTA sour lemon at a half percent brightens and tartens this shit, fire af dont push it too high or YOU NOTICE IT ya ding-dong.
+VTA sour lemon at .4 brightens and tartens this shit, fire af dont push it too high or YOU NOTICE IT ya ding-dong.